-If you’re a baker, it’s always good to have some baking powder substitutes on hand.
+If you’re a baker, it’s good to have some baking powder substitutes on hand.

 What is Baking Powder?

-Baking powder is a combination of sodium bicarbonate, some type of acid, and a filler.
+Baking powder is a combination of sodium bicarbonate, acid, and a filler.

 But how does it work?

-The sodium bicarbonate, a base, reacts with the acid, releasing CO2.
+- The sodium bicarbonate (the base) reacts with the acid, releasing CO2.

 It’s actually a pretty neat process.
 So you see, baking really is both an art and a science.

-The following is a list of nine baking powder substitutes for all your baking needs.
+The following is a list of ten baking powder substitutes for all your baking needs.